tomfong/simple-qr/README.md

 ### 2.3.0

-- iOS app was born!
+- iOS version is born!
 - Improved performance and fixed known issues

 #### 2.2.0